 Figure 1.
-Clock paradigm for assessing Intentional Binding (IB; upper panel, A), Agency Judgment (AJ; middle panel, B) paradigm for assessing Sense of Agency, and Reaction Time Benefit (RTB; lower panel, C) paradigm for assessing temporal expectancy.

-A) In the experimental conditions of the clock paradigm (Haggard et al., 2002), participants saw a rotating clock hand while we asked them to press one of two possible keys.
+Clock paradigm for assessing Intentional Binding (IB; upper panel, A) and agency judgment (AJ; middle panel, B) paradigm for assessing Sense of Agency, as well as reaction time benefit (RTB; lower panel, C) paradigm for assessing temporal expectancy.
+(A) In the experimental conditions of the clock paradigm (Haggard et al., 2002), participants saw a rotating clock hand while we asked them to press one of two possible keys.
 The keystroke (action) was followed by the effect tone either after a short (250 ms) or after a long (600 ms) duration.
-This duration was either validly predicted by the keystroke (in 80% of the trials), or invalidly predicted (in 20% of the trials; complementary probabilistic mapping for the two key alternatives).
+This duration was either validly predicted by the keystroke (in 80% of the trials) or invalidly predicted (in 20% of the trials; complementary probabilistic mapping for the two key alternatives).
 In the baseline condition, the tone occurred without preceding action (keystroke).
 In the experimental and baseline conditions of the IB part, participants estimated the clock hand's position at tone onset.
 IB was calculated as the difference between mean estimates in experimental and baseline conditions (separately for all four duration conditions: short vs. long, valid vs. invalid).

-B) In the AJ part, there was only an experimental condition, in which the participants' action caused the effect tone.
+(B) In the AJ part, there was only an experimental condition, in which the participants' action caused the effect tone.
 Participants judged to which degree their action had influenced the occurrence of the following tone by selecting the respective position on a scale (Haering & Kiesel, 2016).
 We calculated AJ as mean AJs on effect occurrence, separately for all four duration conditions.

-C) In the RTB part, there was an experimental and baseline condition, similar to the IB part.
+(C) In the RTB part, there was an experimental and baseline condition, similar to the IB part.
 Yet, instead of asking for temporal estimates of tone occurrence, we asked participants to react after tone occurrence as fast as possible by pressing a key.
-RTB was calculated as the difference between mean reaction times in experimental and baseline conditions (separately for all four duration conditions: short vs. long, valid vs. invalid).
+RTB was calculated as the difference between mean RTs in experimental and baseline conditions (separately for all four duration conditions: short vs. long, valid vs. invalid).

-Procedure.
+Procedure

-In three sessions (à 1 h) on separate days, we assessed all, IB, AJ, and RTB.
-We held the order of the three parts constant in all three sessions for each participant, but counterbalanced across participants.
+In three sessions (with 1 hr duration each) on separate days, we assessed IB, AJ, and RTB.
+We held the order of the three parts constant in all three sessions for each participant but counterbalanced across participants.

 At trial start, we presented the clock and the clock hand immediately started to rotate at a random position.
 In the experimental conditions, participants had to wait until the clock hand had revolved at least once before pressing one of the two possible keys at a freely chosen point in time (the action).
-We instructed them not to press at a pre-planned clock position or point in time and to randomly choose which key to press, merely trying to press each key roughly equally often.
+We instructed them not to press at a preplanned clock position or point in time and to randomly choose which key to press, merely trying to press each key roughly equally often.
 In the breaks between blocks, participants received feedback on how often they had pressed the right and left key (only after experimental blocks).
-The action (keystroke) caused the effect (tone occurrence) after a delay duration of either 250 ms or 600 ms. In the baseline condition, we did not ask for a keystroke (no action) and presented the tone randomly 2560 ms to 5120 ms after trial start.
-In experimental and baseline conditions, the clock hand disappeared 2000 ms to 3000 ms after tone occurrence.
+The action (keystroke) caused the effect (tone occurrence) after a delay duration of either 250 ms or 600 ms. In the baseline condition, we did not ask for a keystroke (no action) and presented the tone randomly 2,560 to 5,120 ms after trial start.
+In experimental and baseline conditions, the clock hand disappeared 2,000 to 3,000 ms after tone occurrence.